preranakupade/MiniMusicDashboard/README.md

-# LabelLift - Mini Music Distribution Dashboard
+# Mini Music Distribution Dashboard

 A modern music distribution dashboard built with Next.js that allows artists and labels to manage their music catalog with an intuitive interface.